epage/rfcs/text/3371-cargo-target-base-dir.md

 There a few cases where a symlink instead of a real dir will break programs: at least SQLite 3 can be configured to raise an error if the database is behind a symlink anywhere in its opening path, it's probably other programs can also be configured to check this (or do it by default).
 Since `CARGO_TARGET_BASE_DIR` won't become a default in this RFC, we are not breaking any existing use cases.

+The symlink does add some extra clutter but the cost seems low.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives